follow me on instagram to see specials

 artist / writer

-I notice things and write them down — that’s really the beginning of it all.
-I write the truths I stumble upon day to day, the ones that tap me on the shoulder when I’m not looking.
+I’ve always been someone who pays attention to little things — especially the small, almost‑missed moments that ask to be held a little longer.
+In these moments, I find details that many people miss in the rush of life.
+I notice things and write them down or try to paint them — that’s really the beginning of it all.
+I get inspiration from the things I stumble upon day to day, the ones that tap me on the shoulder when I’m not looking.
 I am always reflecting on my days, and love sharing the stories of the people, places, and small, surprising things I’ve stumbled upon along the way.

 My first novel, The Memory Keepers (2017), grew out of my fascination with how memories hide in the most unexpected places — in the smell of toasted pecans, in a shooting star, in the soft echo of someone we loved.
 My newest upmarket fiction novel, Midlife Unfogged (2026), leans into reinvention and the wild, hopeful clarity that can arrive halfway through a life.